latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Conclusion

 In this supplementary material, we give details regarding architecture and evaluation in Sections~\ref{sec:architecture_details} and~\ref{sec:evaluation_details}.
+We provide a separate comparison with the closest generative baseline in Sec.~\ref{sec:genvs}.
 Section~\ref{sec:3d_consistency} deals with the evaluation of 3D consistency using videos.
 We present visualizations of intermediate results as well as model uncertainty underlining the advantages of latentSplat as a fast generative approach in Section~\ref{sec:additional_visualizations}.
 Finally, we provide additional qualitative results in Section~\ref{sec:additional_results}.
 Please also refer to the project website\footnote{\href{https://geometric-rl.mpi-inf.mpg.de/latentsplat/}{geometric-rl.mpi-inf.mpg.de/latentsplat/}} for results in motion.